 It’s crucial to know when you can recover benefits for any damages you suffer on the job.
 To protect your rights throughout the process, it’s in your best interests to seek legal counsel with the knowledge and resources to help you understand your options.

-At Pacific Workers' Compensation Law Center, we want to be the team in your corner through it all.
+At Pacific Workers', The Lawyers for Injured Workers, we want to be the team in your corner through it all.

 Our Oakland workers’ compensation attorneys fight for workers throughout Northern California.
 Workers are heroes, and protecting them is part of our job.
 From start to finish, we help you understand what rights you have and preserve your ability to pursue compensation and benefits when you need them most.